 Nonverbal communication is becoming increasingly important and people around the world are even taking workshops to improve their nonverbal cues.

-Types of nonverbal communication
+10 Examples of nonverbal communication

 Facial expressions

 One important thing that many people are not aware of is that facial expressions are universal.
-If you have watched the series Lie to me, you already know that there are seven basic emotions.
+If you have watched the series Lie to Me, you already know that there are seven basic emotions.

 These are sadness, anger, disgust, fear, surprise, contempt, and happiness.
 Even though our cultures can shape our worldviews and behaviors, facial expressions are universal throughout the world.

 There are over 50 studies that have shown that these facial expressions are spontaneous and cannot be consciously controlled.
-Further research discovered micro-expressions, which are different from the macro or facial expressions.
+Further research discovered micro-expressions, which are different from macro or facial expressions.
 When we are happy, fearful, or sad.
 In the presence of our closest ones, we do not have any reason to take them back or hide them.

 However, when we go through different events, we might be tempted to do this.
-For example, in the case of a public speaking situation, when fear, shame, anxiety, and other negative emotions creep through your body.
+For example, in the case of a public speaking situation, fear, shame, anxiety, and other negative emotions creep through your body.
 You will be tempted to hide them because of what people may think about you.

 Gestures